Importance: Why Industrial Ventilation Systems Matter Today

 Pressure balance across zones

-How are industrial ventilation systems different from residential ventilation?
+How is it different from residential ventilation?

-Do industrial ventilation systems improve energy efficiency?
+Does it improve energy efficiency?

-How often should ventilation performance be evaluated?
+How often should systems be checked?

-Can ventilation systems reduce workplace health risks?
+Can it reduce health risks?

 Conclusion